xvik/gradle-pom-plugin/README.md

 }
 ```

 Plugin must be applied after java or groovy plugins.
-Otherwise it will do nothing.
+Otherwise, it will do nothing.

 #### Snapshots